AsfaaKhan/30-days-challanges-of-AIDD-/tast-2/day2_tast.md

-**📁Part A — Theory (Short Questions)
 **
+📁Part A — Theory (Short Questions)
+**

 # 1. Nine Pillars Understanding

-Qno:1 $Why is using AI Development Agents (like Gemini CLI) for repetitive setup tasks better for your growth as a system architect?$
+Qno:1 Why is using AI Development Agents (like Gemini CLI) for repetitive setup tasks better for your growth as a system architect?
 Ans :